Customer vs. Consumer: What’s the Difference?

 • A consumer receives a birthday gift from a friend.

-• An employee that uses software at their job to complete day-to-day duties is a consumer.
+• An employee who uses software at her job to complete day-to-day duties is a consumer.

 • Someone who gets a free sample when visiting a store is a consumer.

-• A customer that buys groceries from the store to cook for themselves and their family is also a consumer.
+• A customer who buys groceries from the store to cook for himself and his family is also a consumer.

-• A customer that buys new furniture for their home is also a consumer.
+• A customer who buys new furniture for her home is also a consumer.

 • A customer who purchases a movie ticket and then watches a movie is also a consumer.

-• A customer that purchases software for themselves to use at work is also a consumer.
+• A customer who purchases software for herself to use at work is also a consumer.

 Your business likely sells something to someone or some entity, but whoever you sell to might not be the end user.
-It’s important to know the difference when engaging in customer support, as it helps you tailor your support practices to the right audience.
+I believe knowing the difference when engaging in customer support is important, as it helps you tailor your support practices to the right audience.

 Related Articles